artreyrey/UnityEssentialsPractice/README.md

     = I'll try to also use different design, sound effects and other free assets = I need to color grade my game also
     = Wish me luck for tommorow's tournament I wish we win

+march 25
+    = I finished the tournament, and I learned that competetiveness gives happiness to players, as a developer it'll be handy in the future.
+Understanding game concepts
+    =